spl0k/supysonic/README.md

 ## Upgrading

 Some commits might introduce changes in the database schema.
+Starting with commit e84459d6278bfc735293edc19b535c62bc2ccd8d (August 29th, 2018) migrations will be automatically applied.

+If your database was created prior to this date, you'll have to manually apply unapplied migrations up to the latest.
+Once done you won't have to worry about future migrations as they'll be automatically applied.
-When that's the case migration scripts will be provided in the `schema/migration` folder, prefixed by the date of commit that introduced the changes.
-Those scripts shouldn't be used when initializing a new database, only when upgrading from a previous schema.
+Migration scripts are provided in the `supysonic/schema/migration` folder, named by the date of commit that introduced the schema changes.
 There could be both SQL scripts or Python scripts.
 The Python scripts require arguments that are explained when the script is invoked with the `-h` flag.
-If a migration script isn't provided for a specific database engine, it simply means that no migration is needed for this engine.